The Charlotte Handyman , All Your home repairs in 1 call 704-614-3420

 “I called in and they said, ‘What is it you need fixed?’
 And I said, ‘Nothing.’
 And they said, ‘Why are you calling?’
 And I said, ‘I have a skill set that may be useful for you guys,’ ” Mayer, 73, recalled with a chuckle.
 “And thus it began.”

 Mayer, a retired mechanical engineer who ran his own business in Pennsylvania before coming to Charlotte, estimates that he spends between 10 to 15 hours each week working on projects for JFS Fix-It Service.
 The program trains volunteers to provide additional assistance to older adults and their caregivers through minor home safety repairs and modifications, according to the program’s website.
 Volunteers provide a safety inspection of each client’s home before making any repairs, which can include installing wireless doorbells, mounting handrails, repairing window screens, installing handheld showers, or smoke or carbon monoxide detectors.
+However, if you need specific work completed such as an air conditioning replacement, you will need to discuss your options with a professional, for example, checking out websites like tsshomecomfort.com/cooling-services/ac-replacement/ can help you get a better idea of what this will entail.

 He’s done repair work all over the county – including in Matthews, National City, and Mint Hill – and each job is different.
 The tasks can range from changing light bulbs to tracking down electrical problems or resolving plumbing issues.